gdsc-jssstu/ERSA/README.md

 - Manusreshta B L

 ### What is ERSA?
-ERSA stands for Earthquake Resistant Structure Analysis.
+ERSA stands for Earthquake Resilient Structure Analysis.
 The main aim of ERSA is to determine the structural integrity of buildings, and hence provide means to increase it and take further action.